nextcloud/stt_whisper/README.md

  * Architecture: x86-64
  * OS: Linux

+## Ethical AI Rating
+### Rating: 🟡

+Positive:
+* the software for training and inference of this model is open source
+* the trained model is freely available, and thus can be run on-premises

+Negative:
+* the training data is not freely available, limiting the ability of external parties to check and correct for bias or optimise the model’s performance and CO2 usage.

+Learn more about the Nextcloud Ethical AI Rating [in our blog](https://nextcloud.com/blog/nextcloud-ethical-ai-rating/).

 ## Install
  * Place this app in **nextcloud/apps/**

 or

  * Install from the Nextcloud appstore

+### Download models

+After installing this app you will need to run

+    occ stt_whisper:download-models [model-name]

+where [model-name] is one of

+* small
+* medium (default)
+* large

 ## Building the app